You are here

 For more information on SMYLE Collegium activities, please visit here

-On October 10, 2013, the Franco-Swiss SMYLE Collegium Convention was signed between the French side CNRS, the University of Franche-Comté, the ENSMM and the UTBM (FEMTO-ST supervision) and the Ecole Polytechnique Federal Council of Lausanne (EPFL) on the Swiss side.
+In 2013, the Franco-Swiss SMYLE Collegium Convention was signed between the French side CNRS, the University of Franche-Comté, the ENSMM and the UTBM (FEMTO-ST supervision) and the Ecole Polytechnique Federal Council of Lausanne (EPFL) on the Swiss side.
 Thanks to the scientific, thematic and geographical proximity between the FEMTO-ST institute and the EPFL STI School, the creation of the SMYLE Collégium makes it possible to establish a long-term partnership associating research, training and training. innovation in the field of sciences for the engineer.

 Collégium SMYLE's research program targets the strategic area of "Smart Systems".
 It combines the potential of two major research institutions in the field of engineering sciences and aims, in the long term, to establish international leadership in this area with a very high potential for applications.